Money, Benefits, Student Discounts

 • Switch to a top graduate account after you finish university

-• Get the biggest and longest 0% overdraft you can – be careful though that you budget properly so you don’t spend more than your overdraft limit!
+• Get the biggest and longest 0% overdraft you can – be careful to budget properly so you don’t spend more than your overdraft limit.

 • You will be credit checked when you apply for the account – find out more about credit scores and building your credit history (one easy way to improve your credit score is to get on the electoral roll!)